fluxninja/aperture/docs/content/reference/policies/spec.md

 :::note

-Loops are broken by the runtime at the earliest component index that's part of the loop.
+Loops are broken by the runtime at the earliest component index that is part of the loop.
 The looped signals are saved in the tick they're generated and served in the subsequent tick.

 :::